Hannalysis/100DaysOfCode/README.md

 I also got bogged down too much into trying to find a method or a way to set a value using newReg with the operators I needed it to search for.
 After a much needed break, I finally managed to create a function using the _includes()_ method, and simply used the or comparison operators to iterate through them.
 This worked out well as I needed a way to flag the opposite functionality of no operators present (at the start of the calculate function(), so if '=' is selected with no operators, no calculations will occur).

-Outside of making the calcuator less bug prone, I also added a couple of keyboard funcitonality buttons - clear on DELETE & Backspace, and = on ENTER (just realising...I pushed my commit msg saying that I'd assigned Backspace to ENTER!).
+Outside of making the calculator less bug prone, I also added a couple of keyboard functionality buttons - clear on DELETE & Backspace, and = on ENTER (just realising...I pushed my commit msg saying that I'd assigned Backspace to ENTER!).
 I considered adding the same keyboard functionality to the digits and the operators however due to how I'm populating the calculator and the EventListeners inside the calculator generator with DOM I would require many bespoke functions that almost mirror the click versions.
 So I'm postponing that for a later date, when I refactor my calculator to utilise a bespoke calc class.
 I also went against the extra credit task for disabling buttons, as I'd already done that off of my own back as my personal extra credit work on the odin-rock-paper-scissors project.